 - (1) The goals of the mediation conference are to (a) explore settlement possibilities (b) to simplify the issues in the appeal if settlement is not achieved, and (c) to address any procedural problems which exist, may arise, or are anticipated in connection with the appeal. - (2) Counsel, parties, and any other persons whose consent is necessary to discuss settlement (including insurance adjusters) are required to attend the mediation conference.
 "Counsel," for purposes of this Rule, means an attorney who is not only conversant with the case but upon whose advice the party relies.
-Persons excused in advance by the Mediation Attorney from attending in person shall be available by telephone.

-- (3) In the discretion of the Mediation Attorney, the parties may be required to provide a written mediation statement in advance of the mediation conference.
+Persons excused in advance by the Mediation Attorney from attending in person shall be available by telephone. - (3) In the discretion of the Mediation Attorney, the parties may be required to provide a written mediation statement in advance of the mediation conference.
 Any such mediation statements are considered mediation communications and are subject to the privilege and confidentiality provisions set forth in this Rule.
-As such, they are to be sent to the attention of the Mediation Attorney in lieu of filing with the respective Clerk of the Court of Appeals. - (C) Extensions of Time to Transmit Record and File Briefs.
+As such, they are to be sent to the attention of the Mediation Attorney in lieu of filing with the respective Clerk of the Court of Appeals.

+- (C) Extensions of Time to Transmit Record and File Briefs.
 The Mediation Attorney will attempt to schedule mediation conferences as expediently as possible after the notice of appeal is filed.
 The scheduling of a mediation conference, however, does not automatically stay the time in which the transcript of proceedings must be transmitted or the briefs must be filed.
-Prior to the mediation conference, any party may telephone the Mediation Attorney and request an extension of that the court issue a sua sponte order extending the time in which to transmit the record or file the brief and assignments of error until after the mediation conference has been conducted.
-Thereafter, if the Mediation Attorney determines that the parties are participating in the mediation process in good faith, extensions of time will may be recommended by the Mediation Attorney upon a party's oral request. - (D) Privilege and Confidentiality.
+Prior to the mediation conference, any party may telephone the Mediation Attorney and request an extension of time in which to transmit the record or file the brief and assignments of error until after the mediation conference has been conducted.
+Thereafter, extensions of time may be recommended by the Mediation Attorney upon a party's oral request. - (D) Privilege and Confidentiality.
 The definitions contained in R.C.
 2710.01 apply to mediation in the Court of Appeals.
 The privileges contained in R.C.
 2710.03 and the exceptions contained in R.C.
 2710.05 apply to mediation communications.
 The privileges may be waived under R.C.
 2710.04.
 Mediation communications are confidential, and no one shall disclose any of these communications unless all parties and the mediator consent to disclosure